stseelig/qsort/README.md

 * small arrays  - shellsort

-* medium arrays - heapsort

-* large arrays  - iterative quicksort with heapsort as a fallback
+* large arrays  - iterative quicksort with shellsort for small partitions and heapsort as a fallback

 Swapping is optimized for arrays with member sizes <=16, 20, 24, 28, or 32.